iPhone 17e Camera Review: What the $599 Flagship Sensor Actually Delivers

 The iPhone 17e makes the most sense for three groups of photographers:

 Budget-conscious shooters who prioritize the main camera.
-If 90% of your iPhone photos come from the standard wide lens, you’re getting the same 48MP sensor and computational photography stack as the iPhone 17 — at $599 instead of $799.
-That’s a significant saving you could put toward external lenses or photography courses.
+If 90 percent of your iPhone photos come from the standard wide lens, you are getting the same 48MP sensor and computational photography stack as the iPhone 17, at $599 instead of $799.
+That $200 gap could go toward external lenses or photography courses.

 Upgraders from iPhone 14 or older.
-If you’re jumping from an iPhone 14, 13, or older, the camera leap is massive.
+If you are jumping from an iPhone 14, 13, or older, the camera leap is massive.
 The 48MP sensor, improved HDR, better night mode, and next-gen portraits represent a generational improvement.
-The missing Ultra Wide won’t feel like a downgrade if your current phone’s Ultra Wide was mediocre anyway.
+The missing Ultra Wide will not feel like a downgrade if your current phone’s Ultra Wide was mediocre anyway.

 Casual photographers who want Apple Intelligence.
 The 17e runs iOS 26 with full Apple Intelligence features, including advanced computational bokeh and on-device photo editing powered by AI.
 If you want a capable camera phone that also handles the latest AI features, this is the most affordable way in.